ItsZeusBro/Hydra/README.md

 ## Hydra's Native Constraints use Boolean Invariants, Regex for Complex String Invariants, and Query Selectors for Nested Invariants
-### Basic Example:
-In a Hydra File, Hydra will use your invariants in the order in which they are expressed (as a pipeline)
+### Basic Example: (In a Hydra File, Hydra will use your invariants, in the order in which they are expressed [as a pipeline] and/or as nested flows for clarity)

     export SomeFunction = {
         output: "some/file/somewhere.js"
         someFunction:{